dbein/dbein.github.io/research_publications.md

 #### Refereed Conference/Workshop Papers

+1. N. Nguyen, and D. Bein, “Distributed MPI Cluster with Docker Swarm Mode”, Proceedings of 7th IEEE Annual Computing and Communication Workshop and Conference (IEEE CCWC 2017), pages 447-453, 2017.
+2. S. Ricardo, D. Bein and A. Panangadan, “Low-Cost, Real-Time Obstacle Avoidance for Mobile Robots”, ”, Proceedings of 7th IEEE Annual Computing and Communication Workshop and Conference (IEEE CCWC 2017), pages 788-794, 2017.
+55. B. Madan, M. Banik, B.C Wu, and D. Bein, “Intrusion Tolerant Multi-Cloud Distributed Storage “, Proceedings of IEEE SmartCloud 2016, November 18-20, 2016, New York City.
-1. D. Bein and B. Madan, “Reducing the Data Communication Delay in Wireless Sensor Networks”, Proceedings of 2016 IEEE 12th International Conference on Intelligent Computer Communication and Processing, pages 361-368, Sept 8 - 10, 2016, Cluj-Napoca, Romania
+3. D. Bein and B. Madan, “Reducing the Data Communication Delay in Wireless Sensor Networks”, Proceedings of 2016 IEEE 12th International Conference on Intelligent Computer Communication and Processing, pages 361-368, Sept 8 - 10, 2016, Cluj-Napoca, Romania
 2. B. Madan and D. Bein, “Optimal Maximum Likelihood Estimates of Data Fusion in a Distributed Network of Sensors”, Proceedings of 2016 IEEE 12th International Conference on Intelligent Computer Communication and Processing, pages 369-375, Sept 8 - 10, 2016, Cluj-Napoca, Romania
 1. W. Bein, B. Madan, D. Bein and D. Nyknahad, "Algorithmic Approaches for a Dependable Smart Grid", ”, Proceedings of 13th International Conference on Information Technology : New Generations (ITNG 2016), Springer, Advances in Intelligent Systems and Computing, 448(2016):677-687, online as of March 29, 2016 http://link.springer.com/chapter/10.1007/978-3-319-32467-8_59
 2. M. S. Nistor, D. Bein, W. Bein, M. Dehmer, and S. Pickl, "Time-Based Estimation of Vulnerable Points in the Munich Subway Network", Post-conference proceedings of the International Conference on Operations Research (OR 2015), accepted on March 14, 2016, to be published by Springer-Verlag